Xenocide cover art

 Narrated by: Scott Brick, Gabrielle de Cuir, Amanda Karr, John Rubinstein, Stefan Rudnicki

-Buy Now for £26.48
+Buy Now for £26.60

-Buy Now for £26.48
+Buy Now for £26.60

-Xenocide is the third installment of the Ender series.
-On Lusitania, Ender found a world where humans and pequeninos and the Hive Queen could all live together; where three very different intelligent species could find common ground at last.
-Or so he thought.
-But Lusitania also harbors the descolada, a virus which kills all humans it infects, but which the pequeninos require in order to transform into adults.
-The Starways Congress so fears the effect of the descolada, should it escape from Lusitania, that they have ordered the destruction of the entire planet and all who live there.
-The Fleet is on its way and a second Xenocide seems inevitable, until the Fleet vanishes.©1991 Orson Scott Card Adventure Military Science Fiction Space Opera
+In Lusitania, Ender found a world where humans and pequininos and the Hive Queen could all live together; where three very different intelligent species could find common ground at last.
+But Lusitania also harbors the descolada, a virus that kills all humans it infects, but which the pequininos require in order to become adults.
+The Startways Congress so fears the effects of the descolada, should it escape from Lusitania, that they have ordered the destruction of the entire planet, and all who live there.
+The Fleet is on its way and a second xenocide seems inevitable.
+Until the fleet vanishes.

 Critic reviews